 You can use this class or create another DbContext class to add your models.

-Finally, the “Data” folder contains the “Migrations” sub-folder where all your Entity Framework Core migrations are stored.
+Additionally, the “Data” folder also includes “Migrations” sub-folder with all your Entity Framework Core migrations.

 This folder contains all pages (forms) of your web applications.
 ASP.NET Core has two default approaches for content rendering: MVC (Model View Controller) and Razor Pages (which is, actually, a kind of MVC, where each controller and the corresponding view are stored together).
 Both approaches use Razor syntax that you can think of as HTML + C#.